Jeshibu/Playnite-wiki/Known-Issues.md

 * Open the NVIDIA Control Panel and navigate to "Manage 3D Settings"
 * Select the "Program Settings" tab
 * Click "Add" to add a program, and select Playnite
-* Change the "Monitor Technology" from "G-SYNC"  "Fixed Refresh"
+* Change the "Monitor Technology" from "G-SYNC" to "Fixed Refresh"

 The same issue can be seen on AMD cards with FreeSync enabled.
 The issue is [in UI toolkit](https://github.com/dotnet/wpf/issues/2294) we use and so far was not addressed by the developers.